robbielamb/widget-playing/Readme.md

 * Make sure the apis for Col work well enough.
 * Add missing callbacks. onClick, onChange etc.
 * Pay attention for abstraction opportunities.
-* Get away from reason-scripts.
-While it works for now, I don't think it is the correct solution for a library.
 * Package for distrabution through NPM.
 * More examples to flex the functionality and demostrate how the items work.